ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

   #SBATCH --account=[budget code]
   #SBATCH --partition=standard
   #SBATCH --qos=standard
-  #SBATCH --export=none

-  # Restore default module collection PrgEnv-cray
-  module -s restore /etc/cray-pe.d/PrgEnv-cray
+  # Setup the job environment (this module needs to be loaded before any other modules)
+  module load epcc-job-env

   # Set the number of threads to 16 and specify placement
   #   There are 16 OpenMP threads per MPI process